MoOx/phenomic/docs/content/docs/getting-started.md

 featuredImage: someImageUrl.png # ← Add your image here
 ---

-My super **content** !
+My super **content**!
 ```

 ---

 ⚠️ It is possible to add any information in the front-matter, and you might be
-able to do almost anything you can think of, even images gallery!
+able to do almost anything you can think of, even add an images gallery!

 ---

-The front-matter data are send like page body in your React components.
+The front-matter data is sent with `props` in your React components, and is
+available under `props.head`.
 This allow you to manipulate it normally using JavaScript.

 Supposing you want to use your ``featuredImage`` in a list of pages or posts (``PagesList`` in the default theme)